PRATIKK0709/ClipSaga/README.md

 ## Feedback and Support
 If you encounter any issues while using ClipSaga or have suggestions for improvements, please open an issue here.

+## To-Do

+Here are some tasks that could enhance ClipSaga:

+- [ ] Improve UI as per the feedback
+- [ ] Add option to copy files.
+- [ ] Fix the gif and video copying.

+Feel free to pick up any of these tasks if you're interested in contributing to ClipSaga!
+If you have other ideas or suggestions, please share them with us through the issue tracker.
+Your contributions and feedback are greatly appreciated!

 Thank you for using ClipSaga!